gsri-18/BEE-102-2025-Assignment/Q6-Principle Component Analysis/README.md

 - Inspired by Figure 1 in the [Nature Primer](https://www.nature.com/articles/nbt0308-303).
 - Data courtesy of the associated breast cancer dataset (details in the notebook).
-- PCA implemented from scratch for transparency and educational value.
+- PCA implemented from scratch.

 ---